KatjaFahrion/pPXF_wrapper/readme.md

 Spec = ppw.Spec #Spectrum object (contains linear and log-binned spectrum + noise that was used in the fit)
 ```

+Check out the example jupyter notebook for more!

 ## Important parameters
 While the example above might run, there are several key parameters that should be set to make things easier: